Energiewende: After 2017

 In 2018 the slow-down of deployment of new renewable energy was partially attributed to high demand for land, which has been highlighted as a potential "downside" by a WWF report.

-In March 2019, Chancellor Merkel formed a so-called climate cabinet to find a consensus on new emissions reduction measures to meet 2030 targets.
+In March 2019, Chancellor Merkel formed a "climate cabinet" to find a consensus on new emissions reduction measures to meet 2030 targets.
 The result was the Climate Action Program 2030, which Berlin adopted on 9 October 2019.
 The Program contains plans for a carbon pricing system for the heating and transportation sectors, which are not covered by the EU ETS.
-It also includes tax- and other incentives to encourage energy-efficient building renovations, higher EV subsidies, and more public transport investments.
+It includes tax and other incentives to encourage energy-efficient building renovations, higher EV subsidies, and more public transport investments.
 The IEA report concludes that "[t]he package represents a clear step in the right direction towards Germany meeting its 2030 targets."
 The German Coal Commission, composed of 28 industrial, environmental, and regional organizations, voted on the coal phase-out date.
-Ultimately, 27 members voted in favor of 2038 coal phase-out date, with only one regional organization from Lusatia voting against, and Greenpeace voting in favor and later releasing a non-binding "dissenting opinion".
+27 members voted in favor of the 2038 coal phase-out date, with only one regional organization from Lusatia voting against, and Greenpeace voting in favor and later releasing a non-binding "dissenting opinion".

 As result of phasing out nuclear power and, in long term, coal, Germany declared increased reliance on fossil gas.

-A similar statement was voiced by SPD MP Udo Bullmann who explained that Germany has to stick with fossil fuels as it's trying to replace both coal and nuclear "at the same time", while countries that rely on nuclear power have "easier task replacing fossil fuels".
+A similar statement was voiced by SPD MP Udo Bullmann who explained that Germany has to stick with fossil fuels as it is trying to replace both coal and nuclear "at the same time", while countries that rely on nuclear power have "easier task replacing fossil fuels".
 In 2020 Agora Energiewende also declared a number of new fossil gas plants will be also required to "guarantee supply security as Germany relies more and more on intermittent renewable electricity".
-In January 2019 Germany's Economy Minister Peter Altmaier he doesn't want to import "cheap nuclear power" from other countries to compensate for planned phase-out of coal.
+In January 2019, Germany's Economy Minister Peter Altmaier did not want to import "cheap nuclear power" from other countries to compensate for planned phase-out of coal.
 In 2021 Green MEP Sven Giegold admitted that Germany may require new fossil gas power plants in order to "stabilise the more fluctuating power supply of renewables".

 The 2020 climate goals were successful in the following areas: